 If your loan payment is due and you don't have sufficient funds in your business account, you might be charged a non-sufficient funds (NSF) fee.
 You will still have to pay the regular loan and NSF fees.

-9. Prepayment penalties
+9. Loan Prepayment penalties

 Most financial institutions want you to abide by the timeline you agree on when you take out the loan.
 They might charge you a prepayment fee if you want to pay your loan earlier.
 The reason is that the lender might lose a lot of interest money, so the prepayment penalty is supposed to cover those losses.

-10. SBA Loan guarantee fees
+10. SBA Loan guarantee fee

 You can get SBA loans from various lenders, but the SBA guarantees your lender will get 75% to 85% of the loan back, even if your business defaults on the loan.
 But because of this guarantee, the SBA charges a guarantee fee of around 2% to 3.75% of the loan amount.